Discovering Rwanda Cultural Practices & Dance

 In the new Rwanda, the opposite is true.
 Tribal identities have been systematically eliminated and anyone is now treated as a Rwandan.
 The new government is at pain to present a singular identity, and blames the Belgians for categorizing the country along tribal lines that set the stage for the savagery that followed.
 Rwanda was a peaceful place beforehand: Hutu and Tutsi lived side by side for generations, and intermarriage was common – or so the story goes.

-The truth, as always, is probably some where in between.
-Rwanda was no oasis before the colonial powers arrived, but it was a sophiscated state compared to many others in Africa at the time.
-However, Tutsis probably had a better time of it than Hutus, some thing that the Belgians were able to exploit as they sought control.
+The truth, as always, is probably somewhere in between.
+Rwanda was no oasis before the colonial powers arrived, but it was a sophisticated state compared to many others in Africa at the time.
+However, Tutsis probably had a better time of it than Hutus, something that the Belgians were able to exploit as they sought to control.
 But, it is true to say that there was no history of major bloodshed between the two peoples before 1959, and the foundations of this violence were laid by the Belgian insistence on ethnic identity and their cynical political manipulation.
 The leaders of the genocide merely took this policy to its extreme, first promoting tribal differences, and then playing on them to manipulate a malleable population.